usnistgov/FIPS201/_FIPS201/introduction.md

 In the past, a wide range of legacy mechanisms has been employed to authenticate an individual, utilizing various classes of identity credentials.
-For physical access, an individual’s identity has been authenticated by use of paper or other non-automated, hand-carried credentials such as badges and driver’s licenses.
+For physical access, an individual’s identity has been authenticated using paper or other non-automated, hand-carried credentials such as badges and driver’s licenses.
 For logical access, authorization to access computers and data has been based on identities authenticated through user-selected passwords.
 Today, cryptographic mechanisms and biometric techniques are replacing these legacy mechanisms in physical and logical security applications.
-The strength of authentication that is achieved depends upon the type of credential, the process used to issue the credential, and the authentication mechanism used to validate the credential.
+The strength of authentication that is achieved depends on the type of credential, the process used to issue the credential, and the authentication mechanism used to validate the credential.

 This document establishes a standard for a Personal Identity Verification (PIV) system that meets the control and security objectives of [[HSPD-12]](_Appendix/references.md#ref-HSPD-12).
 It is based on secure and reliable forms of identity credentials issued by the Federal Government to its employees and contractors.
-These credentials are intended to authenticate individuals who require access to federally-controlled facilities, information systems, and applications.
+These credentials are intended to authenticate individuals who require access to federallycontrolled facilities, information systems, and applications.
 This Standard addresses requirements for initial identity proofing, infrastructure to support interoperability of identity credentials, and accreditation of organizations and processes issuing PIV credentials.

 ## 1.1 Purpose {#s-1-1}

-This Standard defines reliable, government-wide identity credentials for use in applications such as access to federally-controlled facilities and information systems.
+This Standard defines reliable, government-wide identity credentials for use in applications such as access to federally controlled facilities and information systems.
 This Standard has been developed within the context and constraints of federal laws, regulations, and policies based on currently available and evolving information processing technology.